emmahyde/thinking-patterns/README.md

 ```

 ### 5. Collaborative Reasoning - Rails Microservice Extraction
+#### User Prompt
+> "I need to facilitate a discussion about extracting our payment processing logic from our Rails monolith into a dedicated microservice.
+Can you set up a collaborative session with a Senior Rails Developer persona, who prefers a careful, pragmatic approach, and an SRE persona, who is focused on operational complexity and reliability?"

 ```typescript
 // Multi-perspective analysis of monolith decomposition const response = await mcp.callTool("collaborative_reasoning", {